-Use the following procedure to disconnect the boom extension, heavy duty boom extension, or lattice insert electrical connector (2, Figure 5-61) from the electrical connector on the main boom.
-Be sure to stow the boom extension, heavy duty boom extension, or lattice insert electrical connector on the stowage bracket (3) to prevent water damage to the connector (2).
+Use the following procedure to disconnect the boom extension or lattice insert electrical connector (2, Figure 5-60) from the electrical connector on the main boom.
+Be sure to stow the boom extension or lattice insert electrical connector on the stowage bracket (3) to prevent water damage to the connector (2).

-- 1. Disconnect the boom extension, heavy duty boom extension, or lattice insert electrical connector (2) from the electrical connector on the main boom (1). - 2.
+- Disconnect the boom extension or lattice insert electrical connector (2) from the electrical connector on the main boom (1). - 2.
 Connect the boom extension connector to the receptacle on the stowage bracket (3). - 3.
 Wrap excess wire length on the stowage hooks (4). - Install protective cap on main boom electrical connector (1).